rcsb/mmtf/spec.md

 #### atomIdList

 - Optional field.
-- List of atom serial numbers
+- List of atom serial numbers.
-- One entry for each atom
+- One entry for each atom.
-- Delta and run-length encoded
+- Delta and run-length encoded.
-- Decodes into 32-bit signed integer array
+- Decodes into an array of 32-bit signed integers.

 #### altLabelList

 - Optional field.
-- List of atom alternate location identifier
+- List of atom alternate location identifier.
-- One entry for each atom
+- One entry for each atom.
-- Run-length encoded
+- Run-length encoded.
-- Decodes into 8-bit unsigned integer array representing ASCII characters
+- Decodes into an array of 8-bit unsigned integers representing ASCII characters.

 #### insCodeList

 - Optional field.
-- List of atom insertion codes
+- List of atom insertion codes.
-- One entry for each atom
+- One entry for each atom.
-- Run-length encoded
+- Run-length encoded.
-- Decodes into a 8-bit unsigned integer array representing the insertion code character or null
+- Decodes into an array of 8-bit unsigned integers representing the insertion code character or null.
-- TODO currently not decoded

 #### bFactorBig, bFactorSmall

 - Optional field.
-- List of atom b-factors
+- List of atom b-factors.
-- One entry for each atom
+- One entry for each atom.
-- Split-list delta encoded
+- Split-list delta encoded.
+- Integer encoded with a multiplier of 100.
+- Decodes into an array of 32-bit floats.

 #### xCoordBig & xCoordSmall, yCoordBig & yCoordSmall, zCoordBig & zCoordSmall

 - Required field.
-- List of x, y, and z atom coordinates
+- List of x, y, and z atom coordinates.
-- One entry for each atom and coordinate
+- One entry for each atom and coordinate.
-- Split-list delta encoded
+- Split-list delta encoded.
+- Integer encoded with a multiplier of 1000.
-- Decode into 32-bit float arrays
+- Decode into arrays of 32-bit floats.

 #### occList

 - Optional field.
-- Delta and run-length encoded
+- Delta and run-length encoded.
-- Decodes into 32-bit float array
+- Decodes into an array of 32-bit floats.
-- TODO currently not decoded

 ## Extra